-Some brain injuries can lead to vertigo or sense of spinning or dizziness.
-People who've suffered these injuries can benefit from representation by personal injury lawyers who understand the complexities of proving causation and damages associated with such injuries.
+Some brain injuries can lead to vertigo, or a sense of spinning or dizziness.
+People who’ve suffered these injuries can benefit from representation by personal injury lawyers who understand the complexities of proving causation and damages associated with such injuries.

 Read our Disclaimer.

 Epileptic vertigo is vertigo (dizziness, spinning) due to a brain injury.
 Typically, the area of the brain injured is the temporal lobe (the portion of the brain nearest the ears).
 Symptoms include loss of consciousness at the time of injury, generally accompanied by altered consciousness and followed by “quick spins.”